LucasOliveira-M/LucasOliveira-M/README.md

-- 👋 Hi, I’m @LucasOliveira-M
+-  Hi, I’m @LucasOliveira-M
-- 👀 I’m interested in nerds stuffs, news technologies, literature, cinema and music.
+-  I’m interested in nerds stuffs, news technologies, literature, cinema and music.
-- 🌱 I’m currently learning python and javascript.
+- I'm majoring in business administration.
-- 💞️ I’m looking to collaborate on ...
+- I’m currently learning javascript, htm and css. .
-- 📫 How to reach me lucas.oliveira.m.p1973@gmail.com
+- 📫 You can reach me on lucas.oliveira.m.p1973@gmail.com

 <!---
 LucasOliveira-M/LucasOliveira-M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.